| |

 portion.

-Using this switch without using the tcp-auth option is
+Using this switch without setting the auth option is

 not recommended, and is a major security risk (especially when passing